McGill-MMA-EnterpriseAnalytics/churn/README.md

 5. Composed a Machine Learning Bias Report based on the SHAR analysis to suggest further managerial actions.
 6. Lessons learned and next steps

-### Null Hypothesis and Types of Errors:
-H<sub>0</sub>(Null Hypothesis): The recalll score is less or equal to 0.5 and no predicting power can be generated from the model.

-H<sub>a</sub>(Alternative Hypothesis): The recalll score is greater than 0.5 and some predicting power can be generated from the model.

-Types of Erros: Both Type I and Type II errors are expected to be made by the model.
-The goal of the model is to minimize Type II errors (i.e., reducing false negative rate.)

 ## Data Description Report - someone?
 Document and present leveraged data sources used to create the dataset
 • Cover a brief resume of 5.2.
 Data Acquisition, 5.3.
 Data Exploration, and 5.4.